What to Expect on SAT Test Day this Fall

 Communicating with you about test center closures and reduced capacity

-Many locations will have reduced capacity because of social distancing guidelines.
+Some locations may have reduced capacity because of social distancing guidelines.
 Unfortunately, we expect many test centers to encounter full or partial closures.
 We’re checking with test centers and asking them to report closures or reduced capacity as early as possible to ensure students are informed and to reduce uncertainty ahead of test day.

 We’ll communicate changes about your test center’s status as quickly as possible.
-Students who are being moved to a different test center and students whose registrations are being canceled because a test center decides to close or reduce capacity will be directly notified by College Board.
 Be aware that there may be a delay between the test center closing and the email notification.
 In the days leading up to each test, we’ll give updates about test center closures as often as possible.
 We also suggest you check directly with the test center, and visit the test center’s website, the day before and morning of the test.

 While your status in My SAT will be updated as frequently as possible, there may be delay with last-minute closings.
 Test centers may have closed or rescheduled to a makeup date at the last minute, even if there is still an active admission ticket.
 Please check this page, your email, and the test center's website the night before and the morning of the test, especially if you're planning to travel to your test center.